How to read the Visa Bulletin: it can find the dates for the issuance of family and work visas, as well as won green cards

 1) Final Action Dates.
 If there is a queue for the category of visas you are interested in (due to the limit), then you need to look at this table.
 In it, the applicant can see when his turn will come.
 The table shows the applications, on what dates they were submitted, whether they are at the final stage.

-For example, below is a screenshot from a table with Final Action Dates for family visas in June 2023.
-It follows that if you applied for a visa in the F1 category before December 15, 2014, then in June 2023 it is time for you to receive this visa (you waited in line).
+For example, below is a screenshot from the table with Final Action Dates for family visas in June 2023.
+It follows from this that if you applied for a visa in the F1 category before December 15, 2014, then the time has come for you to receive this visa in June 2023 (you waited in line).

 Screenshot: travel.state.gov